-BUA includes a separate bicycle scheme.
+BUA includes a separate bicycle scheme (including E-bikes).

-Under BUA, a bicycle means "a nonmotorised bicycle or a bicycle with electric pedal assistance (a so-called E-bike)".
 Bicycles with a fuel-powered motor are not covered by this scheme.

-The VAT on the purchase or rental of a bicycle provided by the employer to his employee for commuting between home and office can be deducted for an amount of up to a maximum of EUR 129.99 per employee.
-That is the amount of VAT included in EUR 749.
-This means that for a bicycle which is more expensive than EUR 749, a maximum of EUR 129.99 can be deducted.
-A personal contribution by the employee can be deducted when calculating the EUR 749 threshold.
+The VAT on the purchase or rental of a bicycle provided by the employer to his employee for commuting between home and office can be deducted for an amount of up to a maximum of EUR 129.99 per employee. regardless the bike is more expensive than 749 euro (129.99 euro is 21/121 of 749 euro) A personal contribution by the employee can be deducted when calculating the EUR 749 threshold.
 The VAT included in this personal contribution has to be accounted for as payable VAT in the VAT return (this also applies when the consideration is paid in kind, for example by sacrificing holiday leave or 'ADV-days').
 If the bicycle is also used for purposes other than commuting, no further VAT adjustment is necessary.